bhl-gn-workshop/ruby_bhl_entities/README.md

 * language of text is detected prior to entity extraction
 * throughput is approx. 125 pages / minute on a single thread of calls

+### LingPipe

+[Java-based toolkit](http://alias-i.com/lingpipe/) to process text using computational linguistics.
+Out-of-the-box, there are a handful of bash scripts to extract entities and other features.
+However, the entity extractor demo was trained on news articles and is not functional for BHL OCR text.

+Issues and Strengths:

+* extracts places, people, organizations
+* Java-based, though can be used command-line
+* will require training to work with BHL content